gaurav1780/comp1010practicalClassMaterial/week 05 - classesObjects/workshopClassesObjects.md

 ## Question 5

-This question is based on the class `Rectangle` in the project contained in `workshopClassesObjectsTemplate.zip`.
+This question is based on the class `Rectangle`.

-Draw the memory diagram that represents the objects and instances when `line 8` in the follwing code is reached.
+Draw the memory diagram that represents the objects and instances when `line 8` in the following code is reached.
 Please refer to the lecture notes to see the representation scheme we have established.

 ```java
 Rectangle r = new Rectangle(10, 20);